igraph/igraph/interfaces/python/doc/source/tutorial.rst

 - If the first positional argument is an integer, all remaining arguments are also expected to be integers and they are interpreted as indices into the current vertex set.
-This is just syntactical sugar, you could achieve an equivalent effect by passing a list as the first positional argument, but this way you can omit the square brackets:
+This is just syntactic sugar, you could achieve an equivalent effect by passing a list as the first positional argument, but this way you can omit the square brackets: